hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 ### Update Wikidata with links to NWBib

 With the concept URIs resolving to the classification entry, the next step could be implemented: adding links from Wikidata to NWBib.
 Prerequistie is a Wikidata property that enables addition of respective statements to each place in Wikidata.
 We proposed such a property in the beginning of June 2019, see https://www.wikidata.org/wiki/Wikidata:Property_proposal/NWBib_ID.
-The Wikidata property [NWBib ID (P6814)](https://www.wikidata.org/wiki/Property:P6814) was created quickly one or two days later.
+After getting a few affirmative votes, the Wikidata property [NWBib ID (P6814)](https://www.wikidata.org/wiki/Property:P6814) was created quickly one or two days later.

 We then batch loaded the NWBib IDs with QuickStatements, see [https://github.com/hbz/nwbib/issues/469](https://github.com/hbz/nwbib/issues/469).
 By now, we could get all relevant Wikidata entries by querying for all items that have a P6814 statement.

 Until now, we were getting information about hierarchy (superordinated administrative entity) from [P131 (located in the administrative territorial entity)](https://www.wikidata.org/wiki/Property:P131) statements.
 As for some place multiple superordinated administrative entities were listed, we had problems to identify the one, we would use for creating our classification's hierarchy.
-That's where the Wikidata property [P4900 (broader concept)](https://www.wikidata.org/wiki/Property:P4900) comes handy.
+That's where the Wikidata property [P4900 (broader concept)](https://www.wikidata.org/wiki/Property:P4900) came into play.
 We used this to batch load "broader" links to other Wikidata entries with a qualifier to the P6814 statements, see the [corresponding issue](https://github.com/hbz/nwbib/issues/487) for implementation details.
-As a result, it looks like this in Wikidata, for example:
+The result looks like this in Wikidata:

 ![NWBib ID entry in Wikidata example with P4900 qualifier](/images/nwbib-wikidata/P4900-example.png)

 ### Establish editorial process for updating the classification

+Having set up this whole infrastructure we had to think about an editorial process for maintaining the classification.
 As noted, an up-to-date SKOS classification is created from

 1. the manually maintained SKOS config file [nwbib-spatial-conf.ttl](https://github.com/hbz/nwbib/blob/master/conf/nwbib-spatial-conf.ttl) which includes a) top-level concepts, b) hierarchical relationships that can't be recorded in Wikidata with `P4900` and c) concepts that for some reason have to be maintained outside Wikidata,
 2. all Wikidata items with [P6814 NWBib ID](https://www.wikidata.org/wiki/Property:P6814) statements including — if existent – the qualifier [P4900 (broader concept)](https://www.wikidata.org/wiki/Property:P4900).

-Generally, statements from the config file (1.) overwrite those from Wikidata (2.).
+In general, statements from the config file (1.) overwrite those from Wikidata (2.).
 Technically, it works like this:

-1. Get relevant Wikidata data via SPARQL, see the [current query](https://github.com/hbz/nwbib/blob/master/conf/wikidata.sparql)
+1. get relevant Wikidata data via SPARQL, see the [current query](https://github.com/hbz/nwbib/blob/master/conf/wikidata.sparql)
-2. Transform result to SKOS
+2. transform result to SKOS
-3. Merge result from 2.) with `nwbib-spatial-conf.ttl`, preferring the config file over the other in case of conflicts.
+3. merge result from 2.) with `nwbib-spatial-conf.ttl`, preferring the config file over the other in case of conflicts

 As a sidenote: In the beginning, we hoped to combine 1.) & 2.) in one step by using a SPARQL `CONSTRUCT` query to directly extract the data from Wikidata in SKOS format, see [https://github.com/hbz/nwbib/wiki/Geo-Index-mit-SPARQL-CONSTRUCT-generieren](https://github.com/hbz/nwbib/wiki/Geo-Index-mit-SPARQL-CONSTRUCT-generieren) (German) & [https://github.com/hbz/lobid-vocabs/issues/85](https://github.com/hbz/lobid-vocabs/issues/85).
-Unfortunately, Wikidata does not support CONSTRUCT queries for such a large amount of data ([https://phabricator.wikimedia.org/T211178](https://phabricator.wikimedia.org/T211178)).
+Unfortunately, Wikidata does not support CONSTRUCT queries for such a large amount of data, see the [respective issue](https://phabricator.wikimedia.org/T211178).

-Aside from the technical update process, we needed to establish an editorial process that includes a review step.
-After a few iterations, we arrived at this process:

-1. NWBib editor wants to changes an entry or decides to inlcude a new place by adding an [NWBib ID (P6814)](https://www.wikidata.org/wiki/Property:P6814) statement.
-2. NWBib editor triggers a new build of the classification in the test system by clicking a button "Update from Wikidata" and checks whether the desired change is achieved.
-(By now, the editor can already use the new entry in cataloging by copying from the test system the field content as described above in the "Cataloging" paragraph).
-4. NWBib editor contacts lobid team by email and requests rebuild of classification in production.
-5. lobid team updates classificatio in production and notifies about possible undesired changes coming in from Wikidata.
+With this technical update process, we established with a few iterations the editorial process that is described in the above paragraph "Updating the classification".

 ## Further resources